Mastery learning ensures that every student reaches mastery in a unit before moving on — boosting achievement and

-Mastery learning ensures students obtain mastery in a given topic before moving on to the next unit.
+- Mastery learning ensures students obtain mastery in a given topic before moving on to the next unit.
 It assumes any student can reach high levels of achievement given sufficient instruction, time and perseverance.

 - Bloom’s Learning for Mastery (1968) and Keller’s Personalized System of Instruction (1968) both emphasized that while learning is linked to factors like student aptitude and quality of instruction, students can achieve mastery if they are allowed to learn the material at their own pace.

-  - Over 50 years of research proves that mastery learning is linked with higher student achievement rates and positive student attitudes towards particular subjects when started at a young age.
+- Over 50 years of research proves that mastery-based learning is linked with higher student achievement rates and positive student attitudes towards particular subjects when started at a young age.

 - Teaching for mastery encourages lifelong learning.
 When students are given time to learn and succeed, they’re more likely to value perseverance, have confidence in their skills and understand their own learning needs.